oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 defined in [RFC3986] Section 6.2.1.

 The client metadata document MAY define additional properties in the response.

-The client metadata document MAY also be served with more specific content types as long as the response is JSON and conforms to `application/<AS-defined>+json`.
+The client metadata document should be served with a 200 OK HTTP status code, have the content type of `application/json` or a more specific content type that conforms to `application/<AS-defined>+json`, and be a valid JSON object
+{{RFC8259}}.

 As there is no way to establish a shared secret to be used with client metadata documents, the following restrictions apply on the contents of the